Shylock

 And if you do us wrong, can't we take revenge?

-Quote Analysis: One of the most-quoted single passages in Shakespeare, and the play's most rigorous argument for common humanity.
-The four-part question operates by enumeration: each clause names a common human response, and the climactic "shall we not revenge?" places revenge within the same biological-moral framework as bleeding, laughing, and dying.
-The argument's structural achievement is its conclusion.
-Shylock uses the principle of common humanity to justify the revenge that common humanity might have been expected to prevent — and the play does not, anywhere, refute the argument's internal logic.
+Quote Analysis: One of the most quoted passages in all of Shakespeare, and the play's strongest argument for shared humanity.
+The four-part question works by listing: each clause names a response everyone shares, and the last one slips revenge into the same list as bleeding, laughing, and dying.
+That is the clever, troubling part.
+Shylock uses the case for common humanity to justify the revenge common humanity might have stopped – and the play never actually disproves his logic.

 (Act 3, Scene 1)